Dirt (TV series)

-Dirt (styled d!rt for logos) is an American television serial broadcast on the FX network.
+Dirt (styled d!rt for logos) is an American television series broadcast on the FX network.
 It premiered on January 2, 2007, and starred Courteney Cox as Lucy Spiller, the editor-in-chief of the first-of-its-kind "glossy tabloid" magazine DirtNow.
 A 13-episode second and final season was announced on May 8, 2007.
 However, only seven episodes were produced before the 2007 WGA strike shut down production.
 The shortened second season began airing on March 2, 2008.

 Dirt was created by Matthew Carnahan and produced by Coquette Productions in association with ABC Studios.
 On June 8, 2008, FX canceled the series after two seasons.

 Plot

 Season one

 The series revolves around Lucy Spiller and her best friend, the freelance photographer Don Konkey, who aids Lucy in her career as editor-in-chief of Dirt and Now Magazines, which Lucy merges into a single magazine at the end of the second episode due to budget issues.
 Most episodes focus upon Lucy's never-ending quest to find new news stories regarding celebrities, with help of her staff of reporters and photographers, most notably Don and the young upstart writer Willa McPherson.

 As the series progresses, more is learned about Lucy and Don's personal lives.
 Don is a man with schizophrenia, who regularly hallucinates and hears voices, which is often filtered through his sense of guilt over the questionable actions he takes in order to help Lucy land her stories and the fall-out that comes from exposing people's dark secrets.
 Lucy meanwhile is a secretly depressed person whose life is totally devoted towards the magazine, to the extent of forgoing any sort of social life whatsoever.
 Her relationship with her family is strained, in part due to the mysterious suicide of her father, which haunts Lucy due to the cryptic suicide note that he left her, which she kept from the rest of her family.